“Claims can only be made online”

 You usually have to claim universal credit online using the government’s Apply for Universal Credit service.

-However, if you can’t access, or are unable to use, the online claims process, even with assistance - for example if you can’t read or write, are excluded from accessing the internet due to a criminal conviction, or can’t interact with others face to face to get support with entering claims information - you can apply by phone.
+However, if you can’t access, or are unable to use, the online claims process, even with assistance - for example, if you can’t read or write, are excluded from accessing the internet due to a criminal conviction, or can’t interact with others face to face to get support with entering claims information - you can apply by phone.
+In addition, DWP internal guidance advises that irrespective of any difficulties you have with online claims, if you insist that you want to make a telephone claim you should be allowed to do so.

 Tip: When asking the DWP to enter your claim details for you over the phone, give as much information about the difficulties you have claiming online and why you can’t be assisted to enter claims information yourself.
 If you have a medical condition that limits what you can do, make sure you let the DWP know about this, and seek advice if you are not supported with your claim.